hacker1024/android-wifi-qr-code-generator/README.md

 ## What I'm working on next (from highest to lowest significance)
 - Bug fixes (always at the top of the list)
 - An xposed component that adds an option in the stock wifi settings to display the QR code/password
+- Backport to older android versions
 - An about page
 - Setting to choose the quality of the QR code generated
 - A dark theme
 - Make new bugs

+## Possible issues
+I need feedback to see if these are only happening to some people or if they're happening to everyone.
+- WEP networks may cause an error.

 ## Third-party libraries/code
 - [Parsing](https://github.com/David-Mawer/OreoWifiPasswords/blob/0d146fd34ce424b8a500a441ff2a1293c3355a33/app/src/main/java/com/pithsoftware/wifipasswords/task/TaskLoadWifiEntries.java) and [data management code](https://github.com/David-Mawer/OreoWifiPasswords/blob/ae0d7e7f290345bdf1a2d0742b8da5d25a76807b/app/src/main/java/com/pithsoftware/wifipasswords/pojo/WifiEntry.java) by [David-Mawer](https://github.com/David-Mawer/) has been used, adapted, and converted to Kotlin.